-In ~75% of cases a small non-enhancing intracystic nodule can be identified which is virtually pathognomonic of a Rathke's cleft cyst.
-When seen it is hyperintense to surrounding fluid on T1 and hypointense on T2.
-Depending on the signal of the surrounding fluid it may be inapparent on one or other sequence.
+In ~75% of cases, a small non-enhancing intracystic nodule ("dot sign" 12) can be identified which is virtually pathognomonic of a Rathke's cleft cyst.
+When seen, it is hyperintense to surrounding fluid on T1 and hypointense on T2.
+Depending on the signal of the surrounding fluid, it may be inapparent on one sequence or the other.

-Occasionally, a fluid-fluid level may be seen (particularly if there has been a haemorrhage).
+Occasionally, a fluid-fluid level may be seen (particularly if there has been a hemorrhage).

 Treatment and prognosis